Programs & Services

 In some instances patients have a right to ask for a list of health information disclosure made within the last six years.
 This request cannot include dates before April 14, 2003.
 Please note that if you revoke your authorization we will not be able to take back any disclosures already made.
 Every Patient has a right to complain when they feel that their privacy rights have been violated.

-If you believe that your right to privacy has been violated, you may file a complaint with the Quality Management Department.
-They can be contacted by calling (585) 344-5409.
+If you believe that your right to privacy has been violated, you may file a complaint with the Risk Management Department.
+They can be contacted by calling (585) 344-5491.
 Please be assured that your future care will not be affected.